Accessibility statement

 Biography

-Gideon Davies received his PhD from the University of Bristol in 1990, and went on to postdoctoral research at EMBL Hamburg and CNRS Grenoble.
+Gideon Davies received his PhD from the University of Bristol in 1990 and went on to postdoctoral research at EMBL Hamburg and CNRS Grenoble.
 In 1996 he received a Royal Society University Research Fellowship to work on Carbohydrate-Active Enzymes.
 He was made a Professor of the University of York in 2001.
-He has won many awards including the 2018 RSC Haworth Award, the 2016 iChemE Global Energy award, the 2015 Davy Medal of the Royal Society, the 2014 Khorana Prize of the Royal Society of Chemistry, and the 2010 Gabor Medal of the Royal Society.
-Gideon was elected a a Fellow of The Royal Society in 2010, and as a member of the European Molecular Biology Organization the same year.
-He was also elected a Fellow of the Academy of Medical Sciences in 2014.
+He has won many awards including the 2024 Centenary Award of The Biochemical Society, 2020 Rita and John Cornforth Award of the Royal Society of Chemistry, the 2016 iChemE Global Energy award, the 2015 Davy Medal of the Royal Society, the 2014 Khorana Prize of the Royal Society of Chemistry, and the 2010 Gabor Medal of the Royal Society.
+Gideon was elected a Fellow of The Royal Society in 2010, and as a member of the European Molecular Biology Organization the same year and elected a Fellow of the Academy of Medical Sciences in 2014.
 Gideon Davies was made a Royal Society Ken Murray Research Professor in 2016.
+He currently sits on the Council of the Royal Society.

 Professor Gideon Davies